theextendedname/Zenmap_XML2HTML/readme.md

 # **Nmap XML to HTML Converter**

 This PowerShell script provides a convenient way to transform Nmap XML output files into human-readable HTML reports using the official Nmap XSL stylesheet.
-This is the standard and most robust method for viewing Nmap scan results in a web browser.

 **For Zenmap users on Windows, this script is particularly useful as Zenmap does not offer a direct option to save scan results as HTML.
 It allows you to easily convert your .xml output files into more manageable and viewable .html reports.**